1nv1sibl3/Invoices-Bot/README.md

 ## Features
 - Send invoice reminders to users.
 - Track user payments and invoice statuses.
+- Dump members by roles, joined date, or custom format.
+- AFK system with status tracking and auto-restore.
+- Dynamically control which users/roles can access specific commands.
 - Easy-to-use commands for managing invoices.

 ## Installation